quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 The last step we need to take in our addNote function is to actually submit the
 information to be signed!
-So to the end of addNote() we will do just that.
+So we will add the SDK calls to the end of addNote()
+to do just that.
+The playTransactions call takes the tree we are changing
+and the change we want to make to the data as arguments.

 ``` javascript
     ...